spinkube/documentation/content/en/docs/spin-operator/tutorials/pub-sub-with-redis.md

 ---
 title: Publish-Subscribe With Redis
-description: Learn how to create a Spin application that responds to messages on pub-sub Redis channels and runs in Kubernetes
+description: Learn how to create a Spin App that responds to messages on pub-sub Redis channels and runs in Kubernetes
 categories: [Spin Operator]
 tags: [Tutorials]
 weight: 100